BUN in Cats: Normal Range, What High Levels Mean & When to Worry

 Worried about your cat's BUN levels?

-See BUN with creatinine & SDMA in context
+Upload bloodwork to see BUN with creatinine & SDMA in context.

 Check My Cat's BUN